top of page

 Matt.
 5:4 Blessed are they that mourn;

-Psalm 27 is a psalm of David who experienced every form of trial and grief and much of it of his own making, but always knew where to go for true consolation.
+Psalm 27 is a psalm of David who experienced every form of trial and grief and much of it of his own making, but he always knew where to go for true consolation.
 He went to the One Who knew his heart and his thoughts, his motives, desires and fears.
 He looked to the Lord to comfort and sustain him in the present and trusted Him for the future.
 No human comfort can give us promises for our future but the Lord can!

 Please read Psa.
 27 aloud with your group and answer the questions below.